bremen79/FighterDroid2P/README.md

 Important: If you received one of the beta test versions, unistall it before installing the new version.

+# Use with RetroArch

+This app should work as it is with RetroArch.
+However, RetroArch might have some problems with games that requires 2 or 3 buttons to be pressed at the same time.
+This is a problem of RetroArch, not of this app, in fact you could experience the same problems with the Player One Joystick without this app.
+Luckily, there is an easy fix found by calwinarlo on Reddit: Open the RetroArch Quick Menu and go to Latency, find "Input Block Timeout" and set it to any number other than 0 and 1 (it seems that 1 fixes the issue for the left stick but not the right, 2 fixes both, but you can experiment with different numbers).

+# Use with RetroX

+At the moment, the app does not seem to work with RetroX, but I did not look into this issue yet.
+As soon as I have some spare time, I will take a look: I am optimistic that I can find a fix for it.

 # History

 Beta versions: